The KS Model: Predicting Bitcoin at $486,000 by May 25th, 2022

 The variance between the estimates derived from past behavior and the estimated halving date is 327 days.
 I have left the variances and not sought to normalize them, as other halving calculators give different dates in line with the estimates I have provided below.

 The log (Point 1) trend line (Point 2) drawn between market peaks intersects with the 2022 market peak around the 25th of May 2022.
 This sets up an approximate top peak.

 Most of my professional career has been spent developing and implementing disruptive technologies using discontinuous innovation (not incremental improvements).
-After more than 30 years doing this I have gained a well-researched stance on how exponential adoption is misunderstood in terms of market forecasting.
+After more than 30 years, I have gained a well-researched stance on how exponential adoption is misunderstood in market analysis.

 Consider this short story … if a pond lily has just started growing across a pond and a pond scientist has calculated that the lily growth is doubling each day and will cover 100% of the pond in 30 days, what day does it cover 50% of the pond?

-The answer is on the 29th day as it is doubling each time period.
+The answer is on the 29th day as it is doubling each period.
 It moves from 50% growth of the pond to 100% as it doubles.
-Interesting to note that the 28th day it covers just 25% of the pond, and the 27th day it covers 12.5%.
+It is interesting to note that the 28th day covers just 25% of the pond, and the 27th day covers 12.5%.
 That is why exponential growth is difficult to understand.